2017 Scholarship Recipients

 My community leadership grows from my passion to support our youth.
 In 2012, I was asked by my mentor and President of the National Indian Education Association, Patricia Whitefoot, to Chair the team of leaders of the Affiliated Tribes of Northwest Indians (ATNI) Youth Committee.
 A main focus of the ATNI Youth Committee is to better connect youth focused programs and organizations throughout the Northwest and to build a youth leadership pipeline to increase youth engagement in policy making for community development.
 We also provide mentorship and support for students’ higher education goals.

 The continued support of the JoAnn Jeter Memorial Scholarship provides the resources I need to continue my path towards academic excellence and grow my community leadership, while enhancing my capacity to take care of my family needs and raise our next generation of leaders.
 I rely solely on scholarship resources and financial aid and part-time work to support my family.
-I consider myself a good candidate for this scholarship because I am confident that I will be able to invest resources wisely to achieve my goals for my education.

 I know how powerful my example is for my daughter, my nieces and nephews, and all the Native youth I mentor and serve as a role model for.
 I am grateful for all the challenges I have overcome because they have helped me grow as a person and a leader, and ultimately empowered me with more skills to achieve my goals.